thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-16-premium-prediction.md

 - **Customer Feedback, Annual Income & Credit Score, highlighting the role of customer sentiment and financial stability** in premium pricing.
 - Year of policy start is among the top features, indicating **a seasonal or yearly pattern** in insurance premium pricing.
 - **Health Score plays a critical role**, possibly due to its impact on risk assessment.
-- **Marital Status has moderate influence**, likely because they somehow correlate with income stability and insurance needs.
+- **Marital Status has moderate influence**, likely because it somehow correlates with income stability and insurance needs.
 - Since Previous Claims and Customer Feedback are the top predictors, **collecting accurate and detailed historical claim data and customer feedback could enhance model performance**.
 - Since Annual Income, Credit Score, and Health Score play significant roles, insurers could offer targeted pricing based on these variables.
 This leads to a **rising problem of segmenting customers based on financial & health data**.
 - The significance of year suggests that premiums might fluctuate seasonally, making it **beneficial to explore time-series adjustments**.